 This recipe, with a combination of meat and seafood, would be a paella mixta and it is how I like to make it for a dinner party.
 As a daily dinner, I make it simply with chicken, chorizo and prawns.
 Naturally, you can change the green vegetable – fine beans, halved, for example.

-When adjusting the quantities for, say, dinner for two, keep the total liquid quantity twice that of the rice.
+When adjusting the quantities for a different number, keep the total liquid quantity twice that of the rice.

 - 2 tbs olive oil